cj9208/Super-Resolution/README.md

 * WGAN
 * visual (plot the generated HR images given trained model)

+See images folder for examples of generated images.

 To be done :
 * full-sized networks
 * VGG loss